List of National Treasures of Japan (writings: Japanese books): Monogatari, Japanese-Chinese poetry, setsuwa

 The cultural interaction between Japan and China is exemplified by the Wakan Rōeishū, a collection of 234 Chinese poems, 353 poems written in Chinese by Japanese poets (kanshi) and 216 waka, all arranged by topic.
 Compiled in the early 11th century by Fujiwara no Kintō, it was the first and most successful work of this genre.
 The English title, "Japanese-Chinese Recitation Collection" indicates that the poems in this collection were meant to be sung.
 The Wakan Rōeishū has been valued as a source for poetry recitation, waka composition and for its calligraphy, as it displayed kana and kanji.
-Three manuscripts of the Wakan Rōeishū written on decorated paper have been designated as National Treasures: the two scrolls at the Kyoto National Museum contain a complete transcription of the work and are a rare and fully developed example of calligraphy on an ashide-e ground; the Konoe edition at Yōmei Bunko is a beautiful example of karakami with five-colored design (saisen); and the Ōtagire is written on dyed paper decorated with gold drawings.
+Four manuscripts of the Wakan Rōeishū written on decorated paper and one book have been designated as National Treasures: the two scrolls at the Kyoto National Museum contain a complete transcription of the work and are a rare and fully developed example of calligraphy on an ashide-e ground; the Konoe edition at Yōmei Bunko is a beautiful example of karakami with five-colored design (saisen); and the Ōtagire is written on dyed paper decorated with gold drawings.

 The Konjaku Monogatarishū from ca. 1120 is the most important setsuwa compilation.
 It is an anonymous collection of more than 1,000 anecdotes or tales.
 About two-thirds of the tales are Buddhist, telling about the spread of Buddhism from India via China to Japan.
 As such it is the first world history of Buddhism written in Japanese.
 This National Treasure is also known as the Suzuka Manuscript and consists of nine volumes covering setsuwa from India (vols.
 2 and 5), China (vols.
 7, 9, 10) and Japan (vols.
 12, 17, 27, 29).
 It is considered to be the oldest extant manuscript of the Konjaku Monogatarishū and has served as a source for various later manuscripts.

 A commentary on the Genji Monogatari by Fujiwara no Teika, known as Okuiri ("Inside Notes" or "Endnotes") has been designated as a National Treasure.

 Written around 1233 it is the second oldest Genji commentary, supplementing the oldest commentary, the Genji Shaku from 1160.